 For the first day or two after vasectomy you may experience mild discomfort in your scrotum or abdomen.
 Over-the-counter medications such as Tylenol or ibuprofen should help.
 The doctor may also send you home with narcotic pain medication.

 Most men in Dr. Robbins' practice who opt for a vasectomy are busy with their family and careers and are concerned about time off from work after the procedure.
-To minimize downtime from work, vasectomy procedures are typically performed by Dr. Robbins on Friday afternoons.
+To minimize downtime from work, vasectomy procedures are typically performed by Dr. Robbins on Thursday and Friday afternoons.
 This allows the clear majority of patients to take it easy over the weekend and return to work on Monday without any problems.
 We are certainly willing to work with men who do not have traditional work schedules to find an alternative day for a vasectomy procedure.

 "I am 36 years old and I have 3 children.
 When my wife brought up the idea of having a vasectomy I was extremely hesitant.
 I found Dr. Robbins on the internet and made an appointment.
 Even though he made me feel comfortable about proceeding with a vasectomy I was still anxious.
 In the end I went through with the procedure and it was truthfully not bad at all.
 I took a Valium prescribed by Dr. Robbins so I was pretty relaxed.
 The vasectomy really didn't hurt at all and it was over in probably 15 minutes.
 My wife took me home and I relaxed over the weekend.
 It was really not a big deal at all.
 I have recommended two of my friends to Dr. Robbins."